chef/chef-web-docs/chef_master/source/resource_chef_gem.rst

 ``version``
    **Ruby Types:** String, Array

-   The version of a package to be installed or upgraded.
+   The version of a gem to be installed or upgraded.

 Providers
 =====================================================